Patrick John Ryan

-Patrick John Ryan (February 20, 1831 – February 11, 1911) was an Irish-born prelate of the Catholic Church.
-He served as the second Archbishop of Philadelphia from 1884 until his death in 1911.
+Patrick John Ryan (February 20, 1831 – February 11, 1911) was an Irish-born Catholic prelate who served as Archbishop of Philadelphia from 1884 until his death in 1911.

 Early life and education

 Patrick Ryan was born in Thurles, County Tipperary, to Jeremiah and Mary Tuohy Ryan.
 His father died when Patrick was nine years old.

 He received his early education from the Christian Brothers at Thurles, and attended a private school in Dublin from 1842 to 1847.
 In 1844, he led a delegation of students to Richmond Bridewell Prison, where he delivered an address to the imprisoned Daniel O'Connell.
 He completed his theological studies at Carlow College in 1852, his education supported by The Foreign Mission Fund, and was ordained a subdeacon.

 In the same year he left Ireland for the United States, in the company of Patrick Feehan, later Archbishop of Chicago.
 Ryan became attached to the Archdiocese of St. Louis in Missouri.
 He then served as a professor of English literature at the seminary in Carondelet for a year.